Kristin Congdon

 Kristin G. Congdon is an American artist, writer and a Professor Emerita of Philosophy and Humanities at the University of Central Florida.
 In her work she focuses on folk art, art education, art history, and feminism.
 She is the founding director of the Cultural Heritage Alliance at the University of Central Florida (UCF), which supports research into folk arts and folk arts education.
 She has written or contributed to over a dozen books on folk arts and is on the Editorial Board of the journal Artizein: Arts and Teaching Journal.
+She has also been on many other journal boards, including the International Journal of Education in the Art, Visual Culture and Gender, and Visual Arts Education.
+Most importantly, she has been the Senior Editor of Studies in Art Education and the Senior Editor of the Journal of Research in Art Education.
 She has toured with her art in Florida.

 Career

 Congdon received her Ph.D. from the University of Oregon in Art Education.
 She has contributed to several books and publications.
 She contributed several essays about Día de los Muertos to the book Of Corpse: Death and Humor in Folklore and Popular Culture by Peter Narvaez.
 Congdon co-wrote the book Happy Clouds, Happy Trees about Bob Ross, which was reviewed favorably by the Washington Post.
 Congdon contributed to the book Cassadaga: The South's Oldest Spiritualist Community.
 She has spoken and written about feminism in art education and other topics related to women in art.

 Congdon and Tina Bucuvalas spent five years creating a traveling exhibition which is based on the book Just Above the Water: Florida Folk Art and toured with it in museums all over Florida, including at the St. Petersburg Museum of History.

 Congdon is a Professor Emerita at the University of Central Florida.